miguel4prez/task-manager-cli/README.md

-Certainly!
-Here's an updated README with code snippets highlighting some features:

----

 # Task Manager CLI

 This is a command-line interface (CLI) application for managing tasks.
 It allows users to create an account, log in, view tasks, create new tasks, update tasks, and mark tasks as completed.